 This course has been taught in a variety of formats for both undergraduate and graduate credit at Bryn Athyn College, the Graduate Theological Foundation, Lincoln University, Mercer University, and the Pacific School of Religion.
 It is recommended for courses in Practical Spirituality, Religious Ethics, Comparative Religion, Professional Ethics, Moral Life, and Ethical Decision-Making.
 It could also provide the framework for a First-Year Studies program.
 A 22-page index, along with a bibliography that includes multiple web sources is designed to help students pursue further research interests.
 The course has been taken for both undergraduate and graduate credit, and as a non-credit extracurricular course in spiritual growth and leadership.

-For more information about how to help fellow students to rise above the challenges they confront, see the article on "Peer Listening" in the Worksheets tab.
+For more information about how to help fellow students to rise above the challenges they confront, click here on "Peer Listening" to view the article.